NearSkys/RAG-AI-JAPANESE-DATASET-CREATOR/README.md

 # How to Use

-Place the CSV file and the script in the same folder.
-The CSV file should contain three columns: the Japanese word, its reading, and the English translation.
-For example:
+Place the CSV file and the script in the same folder, the CSV file must be named `vocabulary.csv` and should contain three columns: the japanese word, its reading, and the english translation, for example:

 | Japanese | Reading  | English      |
 |----------|----------|--------------|